-Whether you’re conducting a company-wide meeting or presenting to 1000+ callers, when you are broadcasting conference calls for large meetings it’s vital that you know how to prepare and run large audio conference calls.
+Whether you’re conducting a company-wide meeting or presenting to 1000+ callers, when you are broadcasting audio conference calls for large meetings, it’s vital that you know how to prepare and run large audio conference calls.

 Branded Bridge Line has years of experience providing business conference call solutions for meetings with anywhere from 100, 500, to even tens of thousands of participants.
-We can help you prepare for a large group call in addition to reliably bringing an unlimited number of callers together onto a single conference.
+With the preparation tips for hosting large audio conference calls below, you can hold more efficient and effective virtual group meetings.

 - Create an agenda.
 Make sure the conference call agenda is detailed and provides breakdowns for which topics the call will cover.
-If several people will be leading the call, make sure to send them the agenda at least a week in advance so they have ample time to prepare their sections.
-This will also leave room for any inevitable adjustments to the agenda, making sure everyone presenting is on the same page before you start broadcasting conference calls for large meetings.
+If several people will be leading the call, make sure to send the agenda at least a week in advance so they have ample time to prepare their sections.
+This will also leave room for any inevitable adjustments to the agenda, making sure everyone presenting is on the same page before you start broadcasting audio conference calls for large meetings.

-Lecture Mode and Participant Registration.
+- Choose Lecture Mode.
 For especially large calls, you can choose to enable Branded Bridge Line’s Lecture Mode, which automatically ensures the moderators who dial in have their mics open and mutes all other participants.
-We can also provide a unique portal for participant registration which will assign each caller a unique PIN.
-It will also allow you to capture important information about each participant like their email address, name, phone number, and company name.

-Call details.
-A lot of people still struggle with conference call joining details, so make sure that when you’re broadcasting conference calls for large meetings you send out call details with clear instructions.
+- Provide call details.
+A lot of people still struggle with conference call details for joining meetings, so make sure that when you’re hosting audio conference calls for large meetings, you send out call details with clear instructions.

-Make sure you include call details with the original meeting invite in addition to sending out a reminder 5-10 minutes before the call starts.
-When broadcasting conference calls to large groups, there’s a good chance that some people will lose track of the invite or get distracted by other obligations.
-A simple email reminder (that includes the call details) ahead of the conference is the kind of professional touch that will ensure your large conference call is a success.
+- Send out a reminder shortly before the meeting.
+When hosting large audio conference calls, there’s a good chance that some people will lose track of the invite or get distracted by other obligations.
+A simple email reminder (that includes the call details) sent 5-10 minutes ahead of the conference is the kind of professional touch that will ensure your large conference call is a success.

 Let Us Show You The Difference!